Issue Date: June 6, 2008

-Congress approved the Mount Rushmore National Memorial Commission as of March 3, 1925.
-The Presidents memorialized on the mountain were selected to represent 150 years of American history.
-George Washington (“Father of our Country”), Thomas Jefferson (author of the Declaration of Independence), Teddy Roosevelt (opened the waters between the East and the West with the Panama Canal), and Abraham Lincoln (preserved the Union in one of our nation’s darkest times and brought equality to all) were selected for their profound impact on the shaping of America.
+Instead, Borglum suggested it represent 150 years of American history.
+He chose George Washington (“Father of our Country”), Thomas Jefferson (author of the Declaration of Independence), Teddy Roosevelt (opened the waters between the East and the West with the Panama Canal), and Abraham Lincoln (preserved the Union in one of our nation’s darkest times and brought equality to all) for their profound impact on the shaping of America.

 With Borglum on board, Robinson’s next task was getting the project approved.
 Senator Peter Norbeck and Congressman William Williamson were the driving forces behind getting the legislation passed to permit the carving.
 After extensive lobbying, the Mount Rushmore National Memorial Commission was approved on March 3, 1925.
 It was then dedicated on August 10, 1927, with President Calvin Coolidge in attendance, promising Federal funding.

 Borglum then met with Secretary of the Treasury Andrew Mellon to convince him of the project’s importance and get his support for funding.
 Mellon agreed to fund the entire project, but Borglum said he would only need half the money, as the rest could be raised privately.
 The resulting bill authorized the government to match funds up to $250,000.